Skip to main content

 img-hero-staff

-• Removes the surrogate’s name from appearing on the birth certificate
+• Ensures the surrogate’s name does not appear on the birth certificate;

-• Establishes both intended parents as legal guardians immediately
+• Establishes both intended parents as legal parents immediately upon birth;

-• Allows you to make medical decisions for your newborn without delay
+• Allows the intended parents to make medical decisions for their newborn without delay;

-• Prevents custody disputes or challenges to your parental status
+• Prevents future custody disputes or challenges to parental status;

 The Timeline And Process

-You’ll typically file your petition during the second trimester of pregnancy.
-The court needs time to review your surrogacy agreement, confirm that all legal requirements have been met, and schedule a hearing if necessary.
-Your attorney will prepare the petition and supporting documents.
-These include your gestational carrier agreement, proof that the surrogate underwent independent legal counsel, medical records showing the embryo transfer, and affidavits from all parties involved.
-Some counties move faster than others.
-You want that signed order in hand at least a few weeks before your due date.
-Cutting it too close creates unnecessary stress and potential complications at the hospital.
+When you can file your petition for pre-birth order of legal parentage depends on your jurisdiction.
+In New York, you can file your petition for pre-birth order of parentage at any time after pregnancy is achieved.
+For gestational surrogacy arrangements, your attorney will typically file your petition during the second trimester of pregnancy.
+The court needs time to review your surrogacy agreement, confirm that all legal requirements have been met, and schedule a hearing, in the judge’s discretion.
+Your attorney will prepare the petition and supporting documents for your review and signature.
+These include your gestational surrogacy agreement, proof that the surrogate received independent legal counsel, documents supporting that the surrogate conceived through assisted reproduction, and affidavits from all parties involved.
+Some counties and judges move more quickly than others.
+You want your signed order in hand at least a few weeks before your baby is due to be born so all interested parties and institutions can be provided a copy, including the delivery hospital.
+Failing to obtain a pre-birth judgment of parentage well in advance of the child’s expected due date creates unnecessary stress and potential complications at the hospital if your pre-birth order is not readily available.

 Requirements Under New York Law